vibgupta06/terraform-azure/README.md

 terraform apply

-# It will create a Resource group, a virtual network, a subnet, a network interface card (NIC), a windows 2019 virtual machine and a module based storage account
+Output: It will create a Resource group, a virtual network, a subnet, a network interface card (NIC), a windows 2019 virtual machine and a module based storage account